danfuzz/lactoserv/doc/configuration.md

-With regards to the other options, when a request is filtered out, the result is that the application simply _doesn't handle_ the request, meaning that the request will get re-dispatched to the next application in the chain (if any).
+With regards to the other options, when a request is filtered out, the result is that the application simply _doesn't handle_ the request, meaning that the request will get re-dispatched to the next application in its routing chain (if any).

 ```js
 import { BaseApplication } from '@lactoserv/sys-framework';